-The APPG on Drones has launched a new inquiry to analyse the emerging technologies of drones, the ways in which the UK works with allies with regard to the use of armed drones, and make recommendations to ensure an appropriate level of transparency and accountability for these operations in Parliament.
+The aim of the Inquiry was to analyse the emerging technologies of drones, the ways in which the UK works with allies with regard to the use of armed drones, and make recommendations to ensure an appropriate level of transparency and accountability for these operations in Parliament.

-The inquiry will build on the JCHR report on ‘The Government’s policy on the use of drones for targeted killing’, which has cast doubt on the legal basis, procedure and oversight for both the UK’s own drones policy and the UK’s support for the United States’ covert drone programme – which is now in the hands of President Trump.
+It built on the Joint Committee on Human Rights report on ‘The Government’s policy on the use of drones for targeted killing’, which has cast doubt on the legal basis, procedure and oversight for both the UK’s own drones policy and the UK’s support for the United States’ covert drone programme – which is now in the hands of President Trump.

-The inquiry panel has received 17 written evidence submissions, and conducted the following oral evidence sessions:
+The inquiry panel received 17 written evidence submissions, and conducted the following oral evidence sessions:

-- Evidence session 1: Military and operational issues (open session, General Sir Richard Barrons – former Commander Joint Forces Command, Air Marshall Greg Bagwell, Air Marshall Iain McNicholl)
+- Evidence session 1: Military and operational issues (open session, General Sir Richard Barrons – former Commander Joint Forces Command, Air Marshal Greg Bagwell, Air Marshal Iain McNicoll)

-- Evidence session 2: Issues underlying surveillance, reconnaissance and intelligence sharing, and involvement in the US drone programme (open session, Namir Shabibi – investigator, Jennifer Gibson – Reprieve, Eric King – Queen Mary University)
+- Evidence session 2: Issues underlying surveillance, reconnaissance and intelligence sharing, and involvement in the US drone programme (open session, Namir Shabibi – investigator, Jennifer Gibson – Reprieve, Eric King – Queen Mary, University of London)

-Evidence session 3: Discussion around the ethical, strategic and legal issues around targeting, and civilian protection (open session, Dr Larry Lewis – author of Obama’s Presidential Policy Guidance, and Chris Woods – AirWars).
+Evidence session 3: Discussion around the ethical, strategic and legal issues around targeting, and civilian protection (open session, Dr. Larry Lewis – author of President Obama’s presidential policy guidance, and Chris Woods – AirWars).

-Evidence Session 4: The UK’s security and defence alliances (closed session with former National Security Advisor, Mark Lyall Grant)
+Evidence Session 4: The UK’s security and defence alliances (closed session, former National Security Advisor, Sir Mark Lyall Grant)

-Evidence Session 5: The emerging technology relevant to unmanned weapons systems (open session, Dr Tom Simpson – University of Oxford & Professor Stuart Russel – University of California, Berkeley)
+Evidence Session 5: The emerging technology relevant to unmanned weapons systems (open session, Dr. Tom Simpson – University of Oxford, Prof. Stuart Russell – University of California, Berkeley)

-Evidence Session 6: International and domestic legal frameworks relevant to the use of armed drones (open session, Dr Marko Milanovic – University of Nottingham School of Law & Professor Nils Melzer – UN Special Rapporteur on Torture)
+Evidence Session 6: International and domestic legal frameworks relevant to the use of armed drones (open session, Dr. Marko Milanovic – University of Nottingham School of Law, Prof. Nils Melzer – UN Special Rapporteur on Torture)